-- 2. Obtaining the Floor.
+- 1. Addressing the Moderator.
+When any member desires to speak, he must rise and address the Moderator, and may not proceed until the Moderator recognizes him and announces his name. - 2.
+Obtaining the Floor.
 The member who first addresses the Moderator is to be granted the floor.
 If two or more address him at the same time, the one who is farthest from the chair is to be given the floor.
 The one who fails to obtain the floor is to be granted it next in order.
 The chair will refrain from recognizing a member who has risen and remained standing while another member is speaking, provided anyone else rises after the speaker has yielded the floor.
-EXCEPTIONS: The mover of a resolution, or in the case of official reports the chairman or some other member of the body making the report, is entitled to the floor immediately after the motion is announced, if he desires it; and when two members in succession have been heard on the same side of a question, the Moderator is to grant the floor to some member of the other side, if any member desires it. - 3.
+EXCEPTIONS: The mover of a resolution, or in the case of official reports the chairman or some other member of the

+- body making the report, is entitled to the floor immediately after the motion is announced, if he desires it; and when two members in succession have been heard on the same side of a question, the Moderator is to grant the floor to some member of the other side, if any member desires it. - 3.
 Decorum of Speakers and Attention of Members.
 Every member when speaking shall first address himself to the Moderator, and then speak to the house in general, but shall not address any member individually except through the Moderator; he shall treat all members with decorum and respect, and shall attend closely in his speech to the question under consideration.
 Members of the Court shall attend closely to the business in hand, and shall not engage in private conversation or in anything that may cause confusion or disorder, while any member is speaking or the Moderator is taking a vote. - 4.
 Debate by Officers of the Court.
 The Moderator may speak on questions of order without leaving the chair.
 However, when he would express his views on any subject under debate, he shall call on the Vice moderator to fill the chair and take the floor as other members of the Court.
 The other officers of the Court may speak on questions of order when requested by the Moderator and when necessary to perform their duties.
 However, to speak to subjects under debate, the officer shall call on the Assistant Clerk to perform the duties of his office and take the floor as other members of the Court. - 5.
 Calls to Order.
 If a speaker acts in any respect in a disorderly manner, it shall be the right of any member and the duty of the Moderator to call him to order; and when thus called to order, he shall at once take his seat, until it is determined whether or not he was out of order, or until he is given leave by the Court to proceed. - 6.
 Opportunity to Debate.
 Before putting any debatable question to a vote, the Moderator shall first give an opportunity for remarks. - 7.
 End of Debate.
-When the "Call on the Question" and "The Call for the Previous Question" have been decided in the affirmative, or when the Moderator has begun taking the vote, no further debate or remarks shall be admitted, unless there has evidently been a mistake; in which case, the mistake shall be rectified and the Moderator shall begin to take the vote. - C. Voting. - Presenting a Motion to the Court for Vote.
-In placing a motion before the Court for vote, the Moderator shall repeat the motion, and if there should be any cause for doubt, the result of the vote should be repeated.
-The motion shall be put in the following form, "All who are in favor of this motion will say aye"; and after the affirmative is expressed, "All who are opposed will say no." The Moderator will immediately announce the vote. - 2.
-Division.
-If there is any doubt as to the result, the Moderator or any two (2) members (motion and second) may call for a division.
-In that case, the Moderator shall repeat the motion and require first the ayes and then the noes to rise and be counted, and shall pronounce accordingly.
-The vote shall be taken by officers of the Court. - 3.
-Recording of Votes. - a.
-Should one third of the members present wish to have votes recorded, the roll shall be called and vote of each member recorded in the minutes.
-Those not voting will be counted with the majority, but recorded as not voting in the minutes.
-To have the vote recorded an "Incidental Motion" should be made and seconded and the question put to the Court should be "Should the vote be recorded?"
-Unless 2/3 vote negative, the votes shall be recorded.
+When the "Call on the Question" and "The Call for the Previous Question" have been decided in the affirmative, or when the Moderator has begun taking the vote, no further debate or remarks shall be admitted, unless there has evidently been a mistake; in which case, the mistake shall be rectified and the Moderator shall begin to take the vote.